Menu

 Eligibility:

 Competition is open to the public.
-Please contact match director prior to registering if you have
+Please contact match director prior to registering if you have no match experience.

 Equipment: